A Simple Measure of Robustness for External Validity under Covariate Shifts: A robustness metric for covariate shifts

-\begin{subsection}{The policy-maker's problem: quantifying robustness} After isolating the link between the ATE and the distribution of covariates and choosing a distance measure between probability distributions, we can formalize the policy-maker's robustness problem.
-Consider the claim given by $ATE \geq \tilde{\tau}$: the $ATE$ is larger than a desired threshold $\tilde{\tau}$.
-The sign of the inequality is without loss of generality, as claims of the type $ATE \leq \tilde{\tau}$ can be accommodated with an equivalent treatment.
-The threshold $\tilde{\tau}$ captures a minimal desirable aggregate effect that would make the intervention viable for the policy-maker.
-It could capture the average cost for the roll-out of the intervention or the value of ATE for a competing policy.
-In Example \ref{BinaryExample}, $\tilde{\tau}$ was fixed at 0.
-The policy-maker is interested in the smallest shift from the quasi-experimental distribution, $F_X$, such that the claim $ATE \geq \tilde{\tau}$ is invalidated.
-Recall $\tau(x) = CATE(x)$.
-Formally the policy-maker wants to solve the following problem:
+Once the $ATE$–covariate link and a distance measure are specified, I can formalize the policy-maker's robustness problem.
+Consider the claim given by $ATE > \tilde{\tau}$ (the reverse inequality is analogous) where $\tilde{\tau}$ is a policy-relevant threshold capturing, for example, implementation costs or the value of a competing policy.
+In Example \ref{BinaryExample} $\tilde{\tau}=0$, often a natural benchmark.
+The policy-maker is interested in the smallest shift from the experimental distribution, $F_X$, invalidating the claim $ATE > \tilde{\tau}$.
+Formally: